grommunio/gromox/doc/glossary.rst

 	extra PSTs opened in a MAPI profile.

 Shared Store
-	A term used for a non-default private store to which multiple users have some form of access.
+	A term used for a non-default private store.

 MAPI Profile
 	A list of one or more mailboxes.
 This concept only exists client-side,